Maged152/image-processing/shakhbat_cv/doc/Functions/Filters/Gaussian/README.md

 # Gaussian

 ## Description
-Applys gaussian filter of size NxN on the input image.
+Apples gaussian filter of size NxN on the input image.

+You can check the implementation [here](../../../../source/Gaussian.cpp)

 ## C++ API